-Are you looking to make a change to your existing taps?
+Are you looking to change your existing taps?
 Perhaps you want to create a new style, or maybe you require a change due to wear and tear.
 Bathroom taps are a staple feature for baths and sinks, so use our guide below and find out how to change yours with complete confidence.

 Table of contents